 Discount borrowing rates are not always straightforward, and how discount borrowing rates are handled differs under current GAAP and the new lease accounting standard.
-Here is important information about how to account for discount borrowing rates before and after ASC 842 becomes effective.
+Here is important information about how to account for discount borrowing rates after ASC 842 becomes effective.

 Determining the discount borrowing rate